 Roth (after-tax) contributions are allowed.

 We charge $20 a year for each Vanguard fund held in a Vanguard Individual 401(k) account.
 We'll waive the fee for all participants in the plan if at least one participant has at least $50,000 in qualifying Vanguard assets.

 - There's no fee to establish an account.

-- For one-participant plans, annual filing of Form 5500 is required once the plan's assets reach $250,000 or you terminate the plan.
+- For one-participant plans, annual filing of Form 5500 is required once the plan's assets reach $250,000 at the end of your plan year or you terminate your plan.
 We'll provide you with information each year to help you complete the form.